 Technology is integrated throughout the day in the classroom, as well as in the Peleh Lab (“Wonder” in Hebrew), Wornick’s Makerspace.
 Skills include typing, user interface, presentation, communication, arts production, programming and coding, digital citizenship, and integrated design thinking with topical projects.
 Students have access to ipads, chromebooks, laptops, 3-D printer, cricut machine, robots, VR technology, as well as traditional tools appropriate for their learning project.
 Middle Schoolers have a one-to-one laptop program.

 There are many opportunities for creative expression through Art and Music.
 Art in the lower grades emphasizes art appreciation and technique through weekly work with an art specialist, as well integration with other subjects.
 Music, singing, and performance art at Wornick are integrated into the TK-8 General Studies curriculum, as well as in the Judaic Studies and Hebrew curriculum.
-In 2018-19, Wornick piloted a new Musical Theatre program in First-Third Grade, as well as Middle School.
+In 2018-19, Wornick piloted a new Musical Theatre program in First-Fifth Grade.
 Fourth and Fifth graders study percussion.

 All Math at Wornick is based on the Common Core Math Standards.
 Singapore Math is the Math program used in the lower grades.
 It empowers students to understand math concepts, procedures, and facts through problem solving and structured practice.
 In TK-5, topics include place value, addition, subtraction, and shape attributes.
 In Grades 3-5, students study number operations, fractions, data organization, and decimals.
 Middle School Math courses include pre-algebra, algebra, and geometry.